What Is A Fixture In Real Estate, And How Is It Determined?

 An example of real property would be something like a barn or shed that was built on your property and is permanently “attached” to the land.
 Personal property, on the other hand, might be something like your couch or a chair, which you’d probably bring with you if you decided to move into a new house.

 How To Identify A Fixture

 Now that you know what a fixture is, let’s talk about how to identify one.
-We mentioned earlier that there can sometimes be a bit of gray area when deciding if something is or isn’t a permanent fixture in a home – so how do we decide what has to stay in a home and what doesn’t?
+We mentioned earlier that there can sometimes be gray areas when deciding if something is or isn’t a permanent fixture in a home.
+How do we decide what has to stay in a home and what doesn’t?

 One of the easiest ways to solve this problem is by employing the help of MARIA.

 What Is MARIA?